PierreSenellart/provsql/doc/source/user/casestudy2.rst

 .. warning::

-   All studies, findings, and reliability scores in this tutorial are **entirely fictional** and created solely to illustrate ProvSQL features.
+   All studies, findings, and reliability scores in this case study are **entirely fictional** and created solely to illustrate ProvSQL features.
    They do not correspond to real published research and convey no medical or scientific knowledge.